rrchoir/11ty-rrchoir/songs/building_bridges.md

 credits: Greenham Common Women's Peace Camp
 hints: "Pitch: D"
 tags:
-  - Friendship
+  - friendship
-  - Peace
+  - peace
-  - Round
+  - round
-  - Women
+  - women
-  - 20thC
+  - 20thc
 notes: >
   In 1981, the British government decided to allow the US to store cruise missiles at the RAF base in Greenham.
 A group of women started to camp there